 The bombings were minutes apart, first at the J.W.
 Marriott then at the Ritz-Carlton across the street.

 Officials from both hotels, the J.W.
 Marriott and Ritz-Carlton, said all guests were evacuated to other hotels in the area.
 “Both hotels sustained damage, but it does not appear to be structural,” a Marriott International statement said.

 Due to a recent bombing at the J.W.
 Marriott in 2003, “extensive security procedures were in place at the Ritz-Carlton and the JW Marriott.”
-NLT has contacted the Canadian Embassy in Jakarta through email to confirm any Canadian casualties but have yet to receive a reply.
+Peter Paul Media has contacted the Canadian Embassy in Jakarta via email to confirm any Canadian casualties but there was no reply at press time.